ZSenZhang/Helium_cellphone/README.md

 # Helium Cell Track

 ## Overview
 - To test the cell phone's signal coverage, we are going to ship mobile devices through the way and having mobile devices do the experiment itself through the way.
-To achieve this, we use [Tasker](https://play.google.com/store/apps/details?id=net.dinglisch.android.taskerm&hl=en_US&gl=US) to run the scripts automatically.
-And set up a server to capture the UDP packet sending from mobile devices.
+To achieve this, we need to **set up a mobile device** and **set up a server** to capture the UDP packet sending from mobile devices.
+We use [Tasker](https://play.google.com/store/apps/details?id=net.dinglisch.android.taskerm&hl=en_US&gl=US) to run the scripts automatically.

 ## Mobile phone setup
 ### Connect the phone to your computer